dojo/docs/developer/design/loader.rst

     }
   }

-Now, Step 4 will treat dojo/cookie differently than any other module indentifier and map it to scripts/experimental/dojo/cookie.
+Now, Step 4 will treat dojo/cookie differently than any other module identifier and map it to scripts/experimental/dojo/cookie.

 But consider what happens when the module identifier you want to map is the parent segment of a tree of modules.
 For